fghk678/ustgz-aiaa2205-hw2/README.md

-# AIAA2205 HW2 - Domain Adaptation Image Classification
+# AIAA2205 HW2 - Image Classification under Domain Adaptation

 This README provides a step-by-step guide to reproduce our results for the AIAA2205 HW2 assignment: **Image Classification under Domain Adaptation with Vision Transformers**.